↑

 How To Make Sourdough Bread For Your Stuffing Recipe

-Cut 2 1/2 cups of day-old sourdough bread in half-inch cubes, place them into a bowl and toss with 1 1/2 tablespoons of Herbes De Provence and a tablespoon of rubbed sage.
+Cut 2 1/2 cups of day-old sourdough bread into half-inch cubes, place them into a bowl, and toss with 1 1/2 tablespoons of Herbes De Provence and a tablespoon of rubbed sage.
 Set it aside.

-Now, after the bread has been made, you’re ready to put this recipe together.
+Now, after making the bread, you’re ready to put this recipe together.

 how to make cornbread dressing